-(4) During a call of the House, a representative on leave with cause may not cast a paired vote.
+(4) During a call of the House, a representative on leave with cause may not cast an absentee vote.

 H50-60.
 Motions.
-(1) Any representative may propose a motion allowed by the rules for the order of business under which the motion is offered for the consideration of the House.
-Unless otherwise specified in rule or law, a majority of representatives voting is necessary and sufficient to decide a motion.
+(1) Any representative may propose a motion allowed by the rules for the order a leave with cause.

+of business s under which the motion is offered for the consideration of the House.
+Unless otherwise specified in rule or law, a r najo rity of re pre esentativ es v votin g is necessary an d sut fficient t o decide a motion.